Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Additional Simulation Study Details

 where $I^{test}_s$ denotes the indices of individuals belonging to the $s$-th testing set.
 The average predictive log-likelihood is then calculated as $l_{K}^{test} = \frac{1}{5} \sum\limits_{s=1}^5 \log p_{K,s}^{test}$.
 The model with a larger $l_{K}^{test}$ is preferred.

+We propose to use the cross-validated predictive loglikelihood (CV-PL) in equation \ref{eq:crossvalidation} as our main criterion.
+Specifically, we perform 5-fold CV to achieve a computationally feasible criterion, as opposed to leave-one-out cross-validation (LOO-CV).
 We conduct a simulation study to evaluate the performance of $l_{K}^{test}$ on the selection of $K$, focusing on semi-synthetic scenario with the truth $K_{\mathrm{true}} = 6$.
 For each candidate number of classes $K_{\mathrm{candidate}}$ from $\{4,5,6,7,8\}$, we compute the above measure $l_{K_{\mathrm{candidate}}}^{test}$.
 We find that for $N = 400$, the percentages of datasets that each of $K = 4, 5, 6, 7, 8$ is selected are 11\%, 36\%, 45\% (truth), 7\%, and 1\%, respectively; for $N = 800$, the percentages are 2\%, 15\%, 73\% (truth), 8\%, and 2\%, respectively.
 This result indicates that the predictive log-likelihood is a reasonable metric to select the best $K$, and the selection accuracy increases with sample size.
 While we acknowledge that selecting the correct $K$ is not an easy task under the relatively small sample size $N = 496$ in our real data application, the practical utility of our procedure is still valuable in analysis of real-world datasets.
 Developing a rigorous understanding of the theoretical behavior of this measure requires further investigation.

-We choose the $K$ that yields the average largest predictive log-likelihood on validation datasets from 5-fold cross-validation.
-Specifically, the observations of $N$ individuals are randomly split into a training set and a testing set according to a 4:1 ratio.
-For the $s$-th training set, $s \in [5]$, we apply the Gibbs sampler and obtain the posterior means of the class prevalences $\hat{\pi}$ and response probabilities $\hat{\theta}$.
-The predictive likelihood on the corresponding testing set is computed as